Hetti Bywater: EastEnders

 In 2014, it was announced that the character of Lucy would be murdered, introducing a whodunnit storyline (“Who Killed Lucy Beale?”) that would run until the show’s 30th anniversary in February 2015, when the identity of the murderer was revealed.

 Bywater made her final appearance as a series regular on 18 April 2014, returning for a flashback episode on 19 February 2015 as part of the 30th anniversary celebrations.

+Personal life

+Just a couple of years after leaving EastEnders, onlookers snapped pictures of Bywater working as a barmaid in a pub in Islington in London; however, she subsequently earned a BS in psychology at Birkbeck, University of London and, as of July 2025, was the Communications Officer for The Centre for Transforming Access and Student Outcomes (TASO) in London.